Health Monitoring

 One of the most important skills in caring for an older adult is knowing the difference between gradual age-related change and a change that signals something requiring medical attention.
 Many serious conditions (infections, strokes, medication reactions, dehydration) present very differently in older adults than they do in younger people.

-As a registered nurse, I've seen family members bring in loved ones weeks after a concerning change because they assumed it was "just aging."
+I've seen family members bring in loved ones weeks after a concerning change because they assumed it was "just aging."
 In many cases, earlier intervention would have made a significant difference.
 This guide covers five of the most commonly missed warning signs.

 1. Sudden Confusion or Personality Change